- Garden / Landscaping / Patio — 248

 Resin is made up of a combination of different materials.
 One of the advantages of this mixture is that it is easy to design the resin surface with any number of colors and looks depending on the needs of the customer.
 As the resin is so durable these designs will not fade away.
 It can be used to fashion paths or even just to brighten up a dull area.
 Colored quartz can be added to the resin mix, as can decorative flakes and aggregates to provide a variety of designs.
 A vibrant resin surface will make a big difference to the environment in comparison to a standard concrete surface.
 This makes resin an attractive alternative to many other types of flooring in both industrial and domestic use.

 Thickness and coating

-Resin coating can be applied to a number of surfaces such as asphalt, wood, concrete and metal.
+Resin coating can be applied to several surfaces such as asphalt, wood, concrete, and metal.
 Its application strengthens these bases and protects them from wear and tear.
-It can be applied in a number of thicknesses depending on the customer's needs.
-For domestic use or in industrial areas with low traffic flow a light to medium coat is required.
+It can be applied in several thicknesses depending on the customer's needs.
+For domestic use or in industrial areas with low traffic flow light to medium coat is required.
 This will ensure the floor is easy to clean, hygienic and decorative.
 A medium coating of 2mm-4mm is used for industrial areas that deal with chemicals and other toxic materials.
 The thickest coating ranges from 5mm-9mm.
 This is suitable for industrial environments where the floor will be subject to the transportation of heavy goods and chemical spillage.
-Each of these coatings will provide a durable slip resistant, easy-to-clean floor than meets health and safety requirements.
+Each of these coatings will provide a durable slip-resistant, easy-to-clean floor than meets health and safety requirements.
 Each thickness comes at a different price.